Arnav100/NeuralNetworks/README.md

 # NeuralNetworks

 This is an experiment for self-education on how to build a Neural Network.
-The design and math behind this project is based off a series of videos from the youtuber 3Blue1Brown (https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)
+The idea, design and math behind this project is inspired a series of videos from the youtuber 3Blue1Brown (https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi)

 Currently, the networks are able to be saved and loaded for later use.